jellyterra/jellyterra/README.md

 I am learning and working on:

-*   Compilers and program analysis
+-   Compilers and program analysis

-*   Digital hardware design
+-   Digital hardware design

-*   DIY circuit boards and applications with KiCad
+-   DIY circuit boards and applications

-*   Infrastructure
+-   Infrastructure

-*   Productivity and automation tools
+-   Productivity and automation tools

 I have mainly focused on learning hardware architecture and PL theory since 2023.